kamax-matrix/mxisd/README.md

 # Overview
 mxisd is a Federated Matrix Identity server for self-hosted Matrix infrastructures with [enhanced features](#features).
-It is an enhanced Identity service, which implements the [Matrix Identity service API](https://kamax.io/matrix/api/identity_service/unstable.html) but also several [other features](#features) that greatly enhance user experience within Matrix.
+As an enhanced Identity service, it implements the [Matrix Identity service API](https://kamax.io/matrix/api/identity_service/unstable.html) and several [extra features](#features) that greatly enhance user experience within Matrix.
-It is the one stop shop for anything regarding Authentication, Directory and Identity management in Matrix built as a single coherent product.
+It is the one stop shop for anything regarding Authentication, Directory and Identity management in Matrix built in a single coherent product.

-mxisd is specifically designed to connect to an existing on-remise Identity store (AD/Samba/LDAP, SQL Database, Web services/app, etc.) and ease the integration of a Matrix infrastructure within an existing one.
+mxisd is specifically designed to connect to an existing on-premise Identity store (AD/Samba/LDAP, SQL Database, Web services/app, etc.) and ease the integration of a Matrix infrastructure within an existing one.

 The core principle of mxisd is to map between Matrix IDs and 3PIDs (Third-Party IDentifiers) for the Homeserver and its